nicklockwood/RequestQueue/README.md

     @property (nonatomic, assign) RequestQueueMode queueMode;

 The queueMode property controls whether new request are added at the front or the back of the queue.
-The default value of `RequestQueueModeFirstInFirstOut` puts new request at the back of the queue and the `RequestQueueModeLastInFirstOut` value puts them at the front.
+The default value of `RequestQueueModeFirstInFirstOut` puts new requests at the back of the queue and the `RequestQueueModeLastInFirstOut` value puts them at the front.
 Last-in-first-out means that the more recent request is given priority.
 Connections that are already active will still finish first, but if a large backlog of requests builds up in the queue, newer requests will not be forced to wait until the backlog is cleared before they are dealt with.

 Methods